Propsowicz/csStorage/README.md

 ## Getting started
 csStorage is a lightweight package that is ready to use just after adding the nuget to your solution.

-First step is to create entity Model that inherits from csEntityBaseModel<T> and set [csKey] attribute.
+First step is to create entity model that inherits from csEntityBaseModel<T> and set [csKey] attribute.
 ```
 public class PersonEntity : csEntityBaseModel<PersonEntity>
     {